Exclusion, Selection and Award Criteria Overview

 These criteria consider a bidder’s suitability:

-• To pursue a professional activity,
+• With regards to their pursue a professional activity,

-• Their economic and financial standing;
+• With regards to their economic and financial standing;

-• Their technical and professional ability.
+• With regards to their technical and professional ability.

 Selection criteria must be related and proportionate to the subject matter of the contract.